-So many sellers try to beat the heat by closing up the house, turning off all lights and shutting all blinds during the hottest part of the day.
+Many people try to beat the heat by closing up the house, turning off all the lights, and shutting blinds and curtains.
 I see this all the time in summer, particularly if the San Jose area is enduring a horrendous heat wave.
-But walking into a darkened house, condo or townhouse is a huge turn-off for home buyers.
-It’s depressing.
-Yes, we can turn on lights and open blinds, but the initial impression is terrible.
+While it’s good practice for homeowners, it can cost home sellers!

 What if you do not have air conditioning?
 If I had to pick between cooler and dark vs hotter and bright, I’d go with hotter and bright.